 then we can speak of poetry."

-In the Spring of 2017, Owen's first book of poetry, The School of Soft-Attention, was selected as the winner of the 2017 Homebound Publications Poetry Prize.
-The School of Soft-Attention will be published by Homebound Publications and available for purchase in September 2018.
+Owen’s first book of poetry, The School of Soft-Attention, was selected as the winner of the 2017 Homebound Publications Poetry Prize, and garnered a Silver Nautilus Book Award in 2018.

 Owen’s second book of poetry, The Temple of Warm Harmony, will be released by Homebound Publications was released in August 2019.